kienstra/progress-indicator/INSTRUCTIONS.md

 By rendering components inside <InspectorControls>, they appear in the Inspector.

+## Exercise

+You're going to write the `Edit` component.

+It's what that the user sees in the block editor.

-The `Edit` component is very interactive.
+This component is very interactive.

-It updates the block attributes and markup.
+Its function is to update the block attributes and markup as the user edits the block.

 One of its `props` is `setAttributes`: